charmainebonifacio/acru_menu/README.md

 # The ACRU Parameterization Menu Generator

-## Context

-[Dr. Stefan Kienzle](http://people.uleth.ca/~stefan.kienzle/) created many fortran scripts to automate parameterization for the calibration on the [ACRU - Agricultural Catchments Research Unit](http://unfccc.int/adaptation/nairobi_work_programme/knowledge_resources_and_publications/items/5299.php) model.
-He utilized the Fortran 77 language and compiled with Compaq Visual Fortran Version 6.6 compiler.

-## Legacy

-The purpose is to revise the scripts to Fortran 90 and compiled using the SilverFrost Plato Fortran 95 compiler.

-## Description

 This program will only automatically adjust 22 variables in the MENU Parameter File using an updated parameter text file.
 This program will work with a distributed mode or point mode MENU Parameter File.
 This program also utilizes an implemented a logfile system to ensure accuracy when dealing with the automatic adjustment of values.

 The variables that will be updated after each run are as follows: